Alta1r666/Aim-Rush-Community-Modified-Version/README.md

 When the map is loaded, the current version number will be displayed in the in-game text panel.

-> [!IMPORTANT]
-> If the displayed version is lower than **v2.2.0**, or no version number is shown, please update the map to ensure the best experience.
+If the displayed version is lower than **v2.2.0**, or no version number is shown, please update the map to ensure the best experience.

 ### How to Force a Workshop Update

 Steam Workshop may not always update the map automatically.

-If your map is not updating:
+If the map has not been updated:

 1. Unsubscribe from the map.
 2. Subscribe to it again.